originphp/website/source/docs/utility/email.md

 ## Email Configuration

-You setup your email accounts in your `config/email.php` we have created a template for you, just rename the file and fill your details.
+You setup your email accounts in your `config/email.php` which looks something like this.

 ```php
 use Origin\Mailer\Email;